 Participants must contribute a stipulated percentage of the plan premiums to maintain coverage.
-The monthly contribution levels shown below for the serve as a starting point for the valuation and are assumed to increase at the same rate of health care costs in the future.
+The monthly contribution levels shown below for January 1, 2015 serve as a starting point for the valuation and are assumed to increase at the same rate of health care costs in the future.
+(Effective July 1, 2015 a 3% reduction was applied to the rates below.
+This was factored into the valuation.)